nastanford/PHP_Beginner_CRUD/README.md

 # PHP_Beginner_CRUD

-Just a Beginner CRUD App for PHP Beginners
+A PHP Beginner CRUD App for PHP Beginners.
+I started with existing code and now I am going to update it to make it better.